Ojka91/Test-3/Readme.txt

 Also, I decided to implement a method that read and return the information from Rebels... /api/getRebelInfo since it would'nt be usefull at all if we can't do that...
+I used Postman to play with the API and test it.

 Logs are working correctly, saving INFO, WARNING, ERRORS and creating a new file each day.